grattia/GRGetCleanProj/README.md

 ### Reading common files with features names and activity Labels
 ### Read Training Data
- Read subject Data
+ Read subject Data,
- Reading Train Data as fixed format. it will read nFeatures columns of 16 characters Reading Activity ID data setting column name for activity
+ Reading Train Data as fixed format. it will read nFeatures columns of 16 characters, Reading Activity ID data, setting column name for activity,
- Put together the Subject Id, Activity Id and Data in one data frame
+ Put together the Subject Id, Activity Id and Data in one data frame.

 ### Reading Test Data.
 Same steps as done for Train data
-  Read subject Data
+  Read subject Data,
-  Rea Test Data
+  Rea Test Data,
-  Read Activity ID data
+  Read Activity ID data,
-  Put together the Subject Id, Activity Id and Data in one data frame
+  Put together the Subject Id, Activity Id and Data in one data frame,

 ### Step 1.
 ### Merges the training and the test sets to create one data set.